Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 The array views are what the multiview code path will use.
 The layer views are what the current dual-pass path uses, passing one eye's layer to each `submit_frame` call.

 The 2-layer swapchain is requested first.
-If the runtime rejects it—SteamVR on some driver versions, older Oculus runtimes—the fallback creates a 1-layer swapchain and `sub_image_rect` splits the image width between the two eyes:
+If the runtime rejects it, SteamVR on some driver versions or older Oculus runtimes, the fallback creates a 1-layer swapchain and `sub_image_rect` splits the image width between the two eyes:

 ```rust
 let swapchain = match session.create_swapchain(&swapchain_info(vk_format, width, height, 2)) {